-Coworking space frees small business owners from dealing with minor office maintenance issues like purchasing soap and toilet paper, paper and pens, changing cartridges for printers, calling out the WiFi repair company, all these and so much more is taken care of for members.
+Coworking space frees small business owners from dealing with minor office maintenance issues like purchasing soap and toilet paper, paper and pens, changing cartridges for printers, calling out the Wi-Fi repair company, all these and so much more is taken care of for members.

 Besides, coworking spaces run a variety of events for members (from cooking classes to workshops, training, lunches, education, and social activities).
 This is a good chance to meet talents for future cooperation.

-Freelancers can enjoy the freedom of coworking policy.
+Freelancers can enjoy the freedom of coworking space policy.
 They can decide where and when to work staying in the office environment and being a part of a productive community that unites people with a similar mindset.

-Common areas at coworking spaces is the better alternative for freelancers feeling too isolated working from the home office or a coffee shop.
-On top of that, coworking is a place where they can meet smart business people operating all sorts of ventures, so they can make friends with them, find potential clients and partners.
+Common areas at coworking spaces are the better alternative for freelancers feeling too isolated working from the home office or a coffee shop.
+On top of that, coworking space is a place where they can meet smart business people operating all sorts of ventures, so they can make friends with them, find potential clients and partners.

 Employees that are remote from headquarters, distributed workers, and partially remote workers (that are allowed to work away from the office a few days a week) find all required amenities to stay productive at a shared workspace.
-They can use hot or dedicated desks, get some peace and quiet at a private space, book a small meeting room or use a skype room or phone booth to receive a call.
+They can use hot or dedicated desks, get some peace and quiet in a private space, book a small meeting room or use a skype room or phone booth to receive a call.